swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 }
 ```

-- Case 2 is plausible because `unknown case` will catch any cases that aren't accounted for in the switch, and `.thoughtItWasDueNextWeek` hasn't been accounted for *yet.* This makes case 4 unreachable, which had better show up in a compiler warning.
+- Case 2 is plausible because `unknown case` will catch any cases that aren't accounted for in the switch (in order to preserve source stability), and `.thoughtItWasDueNextWeek` hasn't been accounted for *yet.* This makes case 4 unreachable, which had better show up in a compiler warning.

 - Case 4 is also plausible because `.thoughtItWasDueNextWeek` is clearly mentioned in the switch, and therefore it's not "unknown".
-This is probably what the user intended, but would be much more difficult to implement.
+This is probably what the user intended, but would be much more difficult to implement, and runs into the same trouble as mixing `default` and `unknown case` as described below under "Alternatives considered".

-In the single value situation, `unknown case` must go last to avoid this question.
+In the single value situation, `unknown case` must go last to avoid these issues.
 It's not possible to enforce the same thing for arbitrary patterns because there may be multiple enums in the pattern whose unknown cases need to be treated differently.
 This also means that it will be more difficult to suggest missing cases in compiler diagnostics, since the cases may be order-dependent.

+A key point of this discussion is that as proposed `unknown case` merely produces a *warning* when the compiler can see that some enum cases are unhandled, rather than an error.
+This is what makes it difficult to implement in non-top-level positions.
+If the compiler produced an error instead, it would make more sense to use a pattern-like syntax for `unknown case` now (see the naming discussions under "Alternatives considered").
+However, if the compiler produced an error, then adding a new case would not be a source-compatible change.

-Therefore, generalized `unknown case` patterns are not being included in this proposal.
+For all these reasons, generalized `unknown case` patterns are not being included in this proposal.

 ### Non-public cases